s4-iamkhan/ish-312-ec/README.md

 We need to use unaligned protein sequence.
 We also need the sequence names to match the names we used in our phylogenetic analysis.
 We will use `AP3D1.homologs.fas`, which were our original, unaligned sequences from lab 3.

-Make sure you are in the hox directory:
+Make sure you are in the ARPC directory:

 ```bash
 cd ~ myusername/AP3D1